Point Park Students Interview for Internships and Jobs at 2017 Baseball Winter Meetings Thursday, January 11, 2018

 Photo by Dani McSweeney

-More About: Center for Sports Media and Marketing, broadcast reporting, broadcast reporting, student trips, School of Communication, Butler Area High School, sports, arts and entertainment management, West Allegheny High School, Rowland School of Business
+More About: Center for Sports Media and Marketing, broadcast reporting, student trips, School of Communication, Butler Area High School, sports, arts and entertainment management, West Allegheny High School, Rowland School of Business